Seller Fulfilled Prime: EVERYTHING Amazon Sellers Need To Know [GUIDE, REQUIREMENTS & INFOGRAPHIC]

 - Same return process as Amazon FBA

-You simply register for the program, meet the qualifications during the 90 day trial period and you’re off to the races.
+You simply register for the Amazon SFP Program, meet the qualifications during the 90 day trial period and you’re off to the races.

 - Sellers register for a 90-day trial period.

-- Sellers listings DO NOT have prime badge during this trial time period.
+- Sellers listings DO NOT have the prime badge during this trial time period.

 - Sellers need to complete 200 orders in 90 days.